Browse by Medical Category

 Dr. Oral joined the Harris Orthopaedic Laboratory in 2003 as post-doctoral fellow and has been faculty since 2005.
+Since 2013, she is an Assistant Professor.
 Her research interests and expertise revolve around the design, formulation and testing of polymeric materials to address orthopaedic problems, especially joint degradation.

 She is actively involved in initiating and developing polymeric formulations with improved properties for joint arthroplasty addressing problems such as wear/osteolysis, fixation, dislocation and infection.
 The polymer development program she leads also serves as an orthopaedic biomaterials training experience for medical students, pre-doctoral and post-doctoral graduate students.